-- Canadian Studies
+- · Canadian Studies

 - Classics

-- Contemporary Studies
+- · Contemporary Studies

 - Creative Writing

-- Early Modern Studies
+- · Early Modern Studies

 - Economics

 - English

 - French

-- Gender and Women's Studies
+- · Gender and Women's Studies

 - German

 - History

 - History of Science & Technology

 - International Development Studies

 - Italian Studies

 - Linguistics

 - Music

 - Philosophy

 - Political Science

 - Russian Studies

 - Social Anthropology

 - Sociology

 - Spanish

-- Theatre

-- any of the BSc honours subjects except Environmental Science
+- Theatre · any of the BSc honours subjects

 - Computer Science

+- Environment, Sustainability and Science

-3.d BSc Combined Honours (20-credit)
+BSc Combined Honours (20-credit) 3.d

-- One credit in a single language/humanities subject (see page 58, A.1) - One credit in a single social science subject see page 58, A.2) - One writing class (see page 58, B) - One credit in math see page 59, C) - Minimum of eleven (11) credits beyond the 1000-level in two allied subjects, not more than seven (7) nor fewer than four (4) credits being in either of them.
+- One credit in a single language/humanities subject (see page 61, A.1) - One credit in a single social science subject see page 61, A.2) - One writing class (see page 61, B) - One credit in math see page 62, C) - Minimum of eleven (11) credits beyond the 1000-level in two allied subjects, not more than seven (7) nor fewer than four (4) credits being in either of them.
 Students may, with the approval of the departments concerned, elect a maximum of thirteen (13) credits in two allied subjects with no more than nine (9) and no fewer than four (4) credits being in either of them.
-Grade must be "C" or better. - Within the last fifteen credits, two (2) to four (4) depending on the number selected in the honours subjects elective credits. - Total credits required above the 1000 level 12 - Total credits required for degree 20 - Honours Qualifying Examination: see "3.b BSc Concentrated Honours (20-credit)" on page 62 for details. - Required standing for graduation:
+Grade must be "C" or better. - Within the last fifteen credits, two (2) to four (4) depending on the number selected in the honours subjects - elective credits. - Total credits required above the 1000 level 12 - Total credits required for degree 20 - Honours Qualifying Examination: see "3.b BSc Concentrated Honours (20-credit)" on page 65 for details. - Required standing for graduation: